Barbie Delcamp photography blog mrsdsphotos waterfowl and wildlife photography

 I find that as I listen to naivety speak, my mind gets sparked by a phrase or a word.
 For days I will ponder them and even experience sleeplessness over what I'd heard.
 I return to the source or person in my thoughts.
 I pray about it and seek answers in the Bible.

 My greatest concern is what children are going through in this bedlam of mass confusion and treacherous ideology amongst a consensus of openly flagrant little antichrists.
 Those who operate in darkness yet have disingenuously formed ranks in the dominion of worldly imperialism.
-Their collective authority has, as one of its goals, the debasement of minds of the “next” generation.
+Their collective authority has, as one of its goals, the debasement of the minds of the “next” generation.
 They seek to empower an “anything is permissible” way of thinking amid the collectivism of immorality.
 God ordained parental leadership to raise up children that would know him, obey him, and walk in his ways.
 Parents, in their extreme folly to please their peers and the ever-growing culture of “no judgement," have slowly, methodically, given up their responsibility to govern their own households in righteousness.

 To live as though there is no judgment of anything we do is to inhabit a euphoric comic book reality.
 There must be a red line one should never cross.
 Yet society, the educational systems, business communities, government regulations, so-called "social justice" issues, along with unsavory oligarchs who rule in high places have sorely tested our God given ability to know what is good and pure.
 What is honorable to the Almighty.
 In doing so, there has emerged a comradery of individuals who no longer desire meekness or self-control.
 There prospers by and large, a concerted affinity to lift a fist against the Lord of Hosts and no longer concern oneself with “Hallowed be His name.”